sniper2g8/jay-kay-digital-new-final-version/supabase/README.md

 CREATE EXTENSION IF NOT EXISTS http WITH SCHEMA extensions;
 ```

+If you encounter the error `schema "net" does not exist`, it means the HTTP extension is not properly enabled.
+Run the migration `20250102_enable_http_extension.sql` to fix this issue.

 ### 6. Configure Row Level Security

 The migrations include RLS policies, but ensure your project has the correct policies: